-Most foals with GBED show hypothermia, weakness, and flexural deformities of all limbs.
-Ventilatory failure may also be a presenting sign in addition to recurrent hypoglycemia and collapse.
-All foals have died either from euthanasia because of muscle weakness or suddenly because of apparent cardiac arrhythmia.
-Persistent leukopenia, intermittent hypoglycemia, and high serum CK (1,000–15,000 U/L), AST, and γ-glutamyltransferase activities are features of affected foals.
+Most foals with GBED show hypothermia, weakness, and flexural deformities of all limbs at 1 day of age.
+Ventilatory failure may also be a clinical sign, in addition to recurrent hypoglycemia and collapse.
+Foals with this condition are euthanized because of muscle weakness or die suddenly because of apparent cardiac arrhythmia.
+Persistent leukopenia, intermittent hypoglycemia, and high serum CK (1,000–15,000 U/L), AST, and gamma-glutamyltransferase activities are features of affected foals.
 Gross lesions are not evident, and routine H&E stains of tissues may be normal or show basophilic inclusions in skeletal muscle and cardiac tissues.
-Frozen sections of muscle, heart, and liver show a notable lack of normal PAS staining for glycogen as well as abnormal PAS-positive globular or crystalline intracellular inclusions.
+Frozen sections of muscle, heart, and liver show a notable lack of normal periodic acid-Schiff (PAS) staining for glycogen as well as abnormal PAS-positive globular or crystalline intracellular inclusions.
 Branching enzyme activity is minimal in skeletal and cardiac muscle as well as liver.

 A diagnosis is best obtained by confirming the presence of the genetic mutation in tissue samples or by identifying typical PAS-positive inclusions in muscle or cardiac samples.
 There is no successful treatment.